-You’ll find tons of top museums (a few of which are listed below), some of the area’s most peaceful gardens (from the Japanese Friendship Garden to the Cactus Garden) in addition to performance spaces, recreation areas, and restaurants.
+You’ll find tons of top museums, some of the area’s most peaceful gardens (from the Japanese Friendship Garden to the Cactus Garden) in addition to performance spaces, recreation areas, and restaurants.
 You could practically spend your entire vacation right here!

 This beautiful historic expanse, featuring the Old Point Loma Lighthouse and the Cabrillo National Monument, is a beautiful free National Park that families love to explore.

 You’ll find excellent views of the city, tide pools, and the beauty of nature all around you.

 Getting In: Point Loma National Park is free to visit.

 No vacation to San Diego is complete without a trip to California’s famous long stretches of coastline, speckled with surfers all year long.